fozzedout/wiktionary/scripts/README_small_dictionary.md

 - Deduplication is case-insensitive (e.g., "Raven" and "raven" are considered the same word key).
 - In baseline mode, no LM calls are made.
 - In enhance mode, only words marked "pending" are sent to LM; results are updated in-place in the `definitions` table.
  - Use `--only-reprocess` to restrict enhance to words that were explicitly flagged for reprocessing (tracked via an internal `reprocess` flag).
 The `verify-lm` mode sets this flag when it finds issues.
+ - Use `--cycle-temps-first` to cycle through all remaining items with increasing temperatures before switching to the next model.
+This can help improve results by trying different temperature levels across all items.
+ - Use `--verify-before-retry` to have the LLM verify entry suitability before retrying or moving on.
+This adds an extra validation step to ensure retries are worthwhile.
+ - These variant options are also available in the TUI (option 5) where you can interactively choose whether to enable them.
  - Checkpointing is by input line number; on resume, the script skips that many lines before continuing.

 Verification
 - Rule-based verify summary (no LLM):